-A field service management software can be delivered through the cloud or an on-premise system.
-Cloud-based softwares can be accessed anywhere as long as an internet connection is available.
+A fleet can access field service management software through the cloud or an on-premise system.
+Cloud-based software is accessible anywhere as long as an internet connection is available.
 An on-premise software means that data is kept on an in-house server and managed by an IT team.
-Although an on-premise software offers more data protection and security, cloud computing provides more advantages for a small business, such as:
+Although on-premise software offers more data protection and security, cloud computing provides more advantages for a small business, such as:

 - Cheaper costs: On-premise solutions require a hefty initial upfront cost because owning the software means purchasing a copy or license.
-You’ll also need to pay for the expenses required to maintain and update the software.
-With cloud-based software, on the other hand, you can pay on a monthly basis, allowing you to scale your business up or down depending on your company’s growth.
+You’ll also need to pay for any expenses needed to maintain and update the software.
+Cloud-based software, on the other hand, is often billed as a monthly or annual subscription.
+This billing style allows you to scale your business up or down depending on your company’s growth.

 - No IT management or maintenance required: Unfortunately, with on-premise solutions, you’re locked into the product without any new features until the next contractual physical update.
 In contrast, cloud-based software requires no installation and no management of the software.

-- Mobile accessible: Technicians are always moving from one place to another; therefore, mobile accessibility is a must.
+- Mobile accessible: Technicians are constantly moving from one place to another; therefore, mobile accessibility is a must.
 You should be able to access the information you need wherever you are.

 Do They Have an Overwhelming Amount of Positive Customer Reviews?

 Always do your research on every company.
 Software companies can entice you with their sales copy, but what do their customers say about them?
 Google search the name of the software and add the keyword “reviews” to your search to find authentic client testimonials.
 Scan through all of the available feedback, ranging from 5-star to 1-star reviews.